Society of Professional Economists: Recruitment

 The SPE has an active jobs board.
-A large number of employers and recruiters advertise job opportunities for economists through the Society.
+A large number of employers and recruiters advertise job opportunities for economists through the society.

 The Rybzcynski prize

-This prize is awarded annually by the Society to the author of the year's best piece of writing on an issue of importance to professional economists.
+This prize is awarded annually by the society to the author of the year's best piece of writing on an issue of importance to professional economists.

 Publications

-The Society produces a monthly newsletter, book reviews, a regular salary survey and reports and webcasts from its events.
+The society produces a monthly newsletter, book reviews, a regular salary survey and reports and webcasts from its events.

 History

 The Society of Professional Economists was initially established as The Business Economists Group in 1953.
 When Sir Campbell Fraser of the Economist Intelligence Unit, with the aid of three of his own colleagues as well as John Dixon of Dunlop and Clive Dalton of Esso, set up a meeting with a view to establishing a small group of economists working in business.
-[Reference: Donald Anderson challenge of change].
-The group wanted to discuss professional challenges in responding to the UK's relatively poor post-war economic recovery [Reference: Donald Anderson challenge of change].
+The group wanted to discuss professional challenges in responding to the UK's relatively poor post-war economic recovery.

 The first Business Economists Group meeting took place in 1953, in the St Ermin's Hotel in Westminster, London.
 The attendance list shows there were thirty-three attendees: thirteen from industry, seven from consultancies and market research organisations, three from financial sectors, and one from the National Institute for Economic and Social Research.
 The remaining six were from government organisations.
 The aim of this first meeting was to: